NSExceptional/TBAlertController/README.md

 TBAlertController
 =================

-UIAlertController, UIAlertView, and UIActionSheet unified for develoeprs who want to support iOS 7 and 8.
+UIAlertController, UIAlertView, and UIActionSheet unified for developers who want to support iOS 7 and 8.

 Installation:
 =============